-Joseph Fielding McConkie is a professor emeritus of ancient scripture at BYU.
+Joseph Fielding McConkie was a professor emeritus of ancient scripture at BYU when this was written.

 An understanding of the doctrine of the gathering of Israel is essential to a sound understanding of the gospel.
 Of the gathering, the Prophet Joseph Smith said, “It is a principle I esteem to be of the greatest importance to those who are looking for salvation in this generation.”

 The doctrine of the gathering stands at the very heart of the message of the restored gospel.
 We do not really understand who we are as a people, the covenants God has made with us, or the destiny that is ours until we gain a meaningful understanding of this doctrine.

 On Sunday, April 3, 1836, a week after Joseph Smith dedicated the Kirtland Temple, the Prophet recorded that after he administered the Lord’s Supper, “I retired to the pulpit, the veils being dropped, and bowed myself, with Oliver Cowdery, in solemn and silent prayer.
 After rising from prayer, the following vision was opened to both of us” (D&C 110, section heading).
 This vision is recounted in section 110 of the Doctrine and Covenants.
 It begins with a description of the Savior, who appeared to Joseph and Oliver to accept the dedication of the temple.
 At his departure, three other angelic ministrants appeared.
 First came Moses, then came a prophet bearing the title Elias, and then came Elijah.
 Each of these heavenly ministrants laid their hands on Joseph and Oliver’s heads and bestowed upon them the particular keys each had held during their mortal ministries.